Opulence of the East

-This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation, all breakfasts, most dinners and one lunch.
+This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation, and some breakfasts

 You'll start your luxury trip to China with an overnight flight to the capital city of Beijing, where you'll be met by chauffeur-driven car and whisked off to your hotel - your pick from the elegant Peninsula or Waldorf Astoria.
 Take time to relax, rest and perhaps have a dip in the pool.
 In the evening you'll dine at the city's finest Peking duck restaurant - trust us when we say you'll never have tasted anything like this back home.